 According to an article published in the journal, Current Biology, depression is caused by low levels of certain neurotransmitters in your brain (they’re what transmit information between neurons).

 Examples of neurotransmitters are serotonin (which regulates mood, amongst other things) and dopamine (which may help you feel motivated).

 Antidepressants boost levels of certain neurotransmitters to help with depression.
-But they don’t work right away — it can take four to eight weeks before you may notice a difference in symptoms.
+But they don’t work right away — it can take four to eight weeks before you may notice a difference in symptoms, according to the NIH.